AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/audio_effect_mixing_android.md

 ### Implement audio mixing

 Call the `startAudioMixing` method to play a music file before or after joining a channel.
-After a successful method call, the SDK triggers `onAudioMixingStateChanged` callback to report the playback state of the music file.
+After a successful method call, the SDK triggers `onAudioMixingStateChanged` callback when the audio mixing state changes.
+This callback also contains why the audio mixing state changes.

 1. Add app privileges
 For Android projects with `targetSdkVersion` >= 20, add the following lines in the AndroidManifest.xml file of your project: